- How HubPages Works

 - Receive a second email notice on the day that editing will begin.

 - Have their articles locked while they are being edited.
-HubPro Basic articles may be locked for a couple of days, while HubPro Premium articles may be locked for up to a couple of weeks.
+HubPro articles may be locked anywhere from 1–2 days to a couple of weeks.

 - Receive a final notice when the editor is finished working.